rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 *	Move the material to the Collections Transition Room (CTR) in advance of the visit
 *	Return material to its holding location when the appraisal is concluded

-Invoices for an appraiser’s services should be directed to the Administrative Assistant.
+Invoices for an appraiser’s services should be directed to the Office Manager.
 Appraisal reports prepared for collection material we are acquiring should be provided to the Acquisitions Assistant, who will post them to Box for everyone’s access.

-**NOTE:** this is the only instance when unaccessioned and uncataloged material should be stored in the CTR and/or made available in the Reading Room.
-Collection Services is not responsible for assisting the appraiser with any billing or travel issues; those inquiries should be directed to the Rose Administrative Assistant.
+**NOTE:** This is the only instance when unaccessioned and uncataloged material should be stored in the CTR and/or made available in the Reading Room.
+Collection Services is not responsible for assisting the appraiser with any billing or travel issues; those inquiries should be directed to the Office Manager.

+On very rare occasions, it may be requested that financial appraisal be conducted on collections too large to move to the CTR.
+This requires additional notice to properly staff the appraiser during their stay on our secure floor.
+It is not the responsibility of Collection Services staff to accompany the appraiser but, rather, the responsibility of the curator.

 ## 2.3 Accessioning